gndrmnn/nodepool/doc/source/openshift-pods.rst

             A map of key-value pairs to ensure the OpenShift scheduler places the Pod on a node with specific node labels.

+         .. attr:: scheduler-name
+            :type: str

+            Sets the `schedulerName` field on the container.
+Normally left unset for the OpenShift default.

          .. attr:: privileged
             :type: bool

             Sets the `securityContext.privileged` flag on the
             container.
 Normally left unset for the OpenShift default.

+         .. attr:: volumes
+            :type: list

+            Sets the `volumes` field on the pod.
+If supplied, this should be a list of OpenShift Pod Volume definitions.

+         .. attr:: volume-mounts
+            :type: list

+            Sets the `volumeMounts` flag on the container.
+If supplied, this should be a list of OpenShift Container VolumeMount definitions.